uiceds/cee-492-term-project-fall-2022-swifties/manuscript.md

 __Table 1__: Correlation table (association with "CrashSeverity").

-From Table 1, it can be observed that the best-correlated factor in relation to crash severity is the "TotalFatals" column, which indicates the number of fatalities for each crash, with a value of 0.707.
+From __Table 1__, it can be observed that the best-correlated factor in relation to crash severity is the "TotalFatals" column, which indicates the number of fatalities for each crash, with a value of 0.707.
 Similar observations can be made for the number of injuries.
 This makes sense because it is expected that the higher the severity of the crash, the higher the number of fatalities and injuries is expected to be.
 However, this is not very helpful for understanding how different conditions affect the severity of the crash.
 For this purpose, the columns that can be compared are: "IntersectionRelated", "RoadwayFunctionClassCode", "WorkZoneRelated", "ClassOfTrafficWay", "TrafficControlDevice", "TrafficControlDeviceCond", "RoadSurfaceCond", "RoadDefects", "LightingCond" and "WeatherCond".
 Comapring these, it can be seen that presence of intersections has the highest correlation with the severity of the crash followed by the traffic control device.
 In addition, the characteristics of the workzone seem to have the least correlation with the severity of the crash.
 This observation can be useful to understand the dataset and get an idea about which variables are important for making predictions.
 This was done to get a general idea about the data, but for performing predictions additional details should be considered.

 ### Trends